Files Disappeared From External Hard Drive

 So your files may be deleted according to the Windows interface, but space is still occupied on the drive.
 In either case, you can absolutely recover your missing data using the methods below.

-Depending on why a file or folder disappeared from your external hard drive, certain methods will work better than others.
-But there’s no harm in trying all of them.
-Below are 5 different external hard drive data recovery methods that explain in simple words what problem it solves, along with step-by-step guides so you don’t get lost along the way.
+Here are 4 different external hard drive data recovery methods that explain in simple words what problem it solves, along with step-by-step guides so you don’t get lost along the way.

 For this article, we’ll be using Disk Drill.
 We’ve used it many times to recover large amounts of data, and it’s super easy to use – even for beginners.
-It’s also the tool I used to restore my Seagate drive when a bunch of my important Excel files disappeared (and my soul consequently left my body).
+Plus, it comes with all kinds of quality-of-life features that make the whole process smoother.

 🔗